-Capital assets, which include the sewer system and improvements, buildings, and equipment are reported in the applicable governmental or business-type activities columns in the government-wide financial statements net of accumulated depreciation.
+Capital assets, which include the sewer system and improvements, buildings, equipment, and construction in progress are reported in the applicable governmental or business-type activities columns in the government-wide financial statements net of accumulated depreciation.
 Capital assets are capitalized at historical cost or estimated cost.
 Approximately 96 percent of the village's capital assets have been capitalized at cost and the remaining 4 percent have been capitalized at estimated cost based on the historical cost of similar assets.
 The Village of Kilbourne maintains a threshold level of \$500 or more for capitalizing capital assets.
 The costs of normal maintenance and repairs that do not add to the value of the asset or materially extend the asset's life are not capitalized.

-All capital assets are depreciated using the straight-line method over the following useful lives:
+All capital assets, except construction in progress, are depreciated using the straightline method over the following useful lives:

 Estimated

 Lives

-Infrastructure - sewer system and improvements 25 years
+Infrastructure - sewer system and improvements Buildings Equipment 25 years 40 years 5-10 years

-Buildings 40 years

 Equipment 5-10 years